stat545ubc-2021/functionsflayusuf/README.md

 - README file _README.md_ : provides context and instructions for the project

-- .gitignore file: contains information on files not to be tracked

 - Two Assignment-1 files _Assignment-1.md_ and _Assignment-1.Rmd_ : this is the first assignment for STAT 545B.
 In these files, I made a function and documented it, provided examples and tested the function.

 - A folder of figures for assignment 1 _Assignment-1_files/figure-gfm_ : contains 3 figures generated from the _Assignment-1.md_ file